inc0g-repoz/kvadratik/README.md

 **kvadratik**

 # Information
-kvadratik is a custom 2D game engine which only uses ![java.awt] to render the in-game objects.
+kvadratik is a custom 2D game engine which only uses [java.awt] to render the in-game objects.